Postmaster general says US Postal Service needs revenue growth, not just cuts

 The U.S. Postal Service can’t fix its finances through cuts alone, Postmaster General David Steiner said Friday.

-Steiner said the 150-year-old agency needs to expand its revenue base to restore prominence in the nation’s delivery network.
+Steiner said the 250-year-old agency needs to expand its revenue base to restore prominence in the nation’s delivery network.
 It also should capitalize on its long-standing legal obligation to deliver to every address.

 One way it can do that, Steiner said during the Postal Board of Governors meeting in Washington, is by working with more customers to provide final or "last mile” delivery to individual home and businesses, the most expensive and labor-intensive part of delivery.

-Note: This story was first published on Nov.
-14, 2025.
-It was updated on Nov.
-17, 2025, to correct the age of the U.S. Postal Service.
-It is 250 years old, not 150 years old.